PPI-ePR (Thumbmail)

 • Health Level 7 (HL7) is an international messaging standard for electronic interchange of clinical, financial and administration information among healthcare oriented computer systems.
 The adoption of HL7 as the messaging standard is supported for interoperable communication for the future eHR Sharing System in Hong Kong.

-• With funding support from FHB, HL7 Hong Kong has organised HL7 training program for healthcare professionals and IT practitioners to better understand the core fundamental concepts and skills about HL7 data standards.
+• With funding support from the then FHB, HL7 Hong Kong has organised HL7 training program for healthcare professionals and IT practitioners to better understand the core fundamental concepts and skills about HL7 data standards.

 Course materials